MobilityData/gtfs-validator/web/service/README.md

 ## Open API Spec

 :warning: **Subject to change**: This API spec may change at any time.
-We do not reccomend building any production systems that depend on this API directly.
+We do not recommend building any production systems that depend on this API directly.

-Open API Spec V3 documentation is avaliable at `web/service/open-api-spec.json`.
+Open API Spec V3 documentation is available at `web/service/open-api-spec.json`.